 Mayhew’s view on how the two main units of the team compare is divorced from reality.
 Don’t get me wrong, the defense is not horrible.
 Defensive tackle and franchise cornerstone Ndamukong Suh is one of the best at his position.
 The Lions also have a few nice pieces in place like safety Glover Quinn and linebacker DeAndre Levy.
 Upfront the other defensive tackle Nick Fairley has shown flashes of brilliance, and first round pick from 2013, Ziggy Ansah led all NFL rookies in sacks.
 So there’s a lot here to like.
 Statically the numbers back that up to some degree:

 - Red Zone Defense: 3rd

 - Points Allowed: 16th

 Not alarming, but hardly championship level defense.
 But of course Mayhew isn’t making the point that the defense is great.
 Rather he’s making the point that the offense and defense are on equal footing; clearly that’s nonsensical.

 My examination of how the Lions drafted this past weekend began with the stated reasons behind selecting tight end Eric Ebron with the 10th overall pick.
 The selection was made to address some glaring need in the passing game and the offense overall.
 The logic goes that by adding Ebron, the Lions improve their offense.
-But does the offense need improvement, or is it just their quarterback, Matthew Stafford that needs to improve?
+But does the offense need improvement, or is it just that their quarterback, Matthew Stafford needs to improve?
 Again, I would argue the latter.

 Notable Offensive Rankings (league-wide):